Robo-Educa/back_auth/README.md

 ![Google Cloud](https://img.shields.io/badge/Google_Cloud-gray?style=for-the-badge&logo=google-cloud)

+#### Fast responses using the model: **gemini-1.5-flash**

 When a complete sentence is detected, it is sent to the backend for cognitive processing.
-This is done using the **GEMINI API**, which leverages the `gemini-1.5-flash` model for fast and accurate responses, ensuring fluid conversations that make the robot more engaging and realistic.
+This task is performed by the **GEMINI API**, using the `gemini-1.5-flash` model that produces fast and accurate responses, ensuring fluid conversations that make the robot more **engaging and realistic**.

+#### Prompt Engineering

-For prompt engineering, we use the **Zero-Shot Prompting** technique combined with a feature of the GEMINI SDK, **System instructions**, which provide a frame of reference for the model, helping it understand the task and respond appropriately without needing specific examples.
+We use the **Zero-Shot Prompting** technique combined with a GEMINI SDK feature, **System instructions**, which provide a frame of reference for the model, helping it understand the task and respond appropriately without needing specific examples.

 ```python
 import google.generativeai as genai